 Sometimes what you'll be asked to prove will have the form of a conjunction; you will be asked to "prove p and q."
 In this case, you simply have to do two things: prove p, and then prove q.
 You could divide your proof into two sections, and for clarity, label them.
 When you're making your first notes, you might write "(1) Prove p" at the top of the page, and "(2) Prove q" in the middle of the page.
 (Of course, you might not be explicitly asked to prove a conjunction but find that your proof requires that you prove a conjunction.
-For instance, if you're asked to prove that D = E you will find that, after unpacking the definition of =, you have to prove: every element of D is an element of E and every element of E is an element of E).
+For instance, if you're asked to prove that D = E you will find that, after unpacking the definition of =, you have to prove: every element of =0 is an element of =2 is an element of =3.